miguelgarglez/combined_playlist_maker/README.md

 # Combined Playlist Maker

-Flutter Web Application that uses Spotify API to generates playlist for 2+ users.
+Flutter Web Application that uses Spotify API to generate playlists for 2+ users.